-GIS (Geographic Information Systems) is a collection of computer hardware, software, and geographic data for capturing, managing, analyzing, and displaying all forms of geographically referenced information.Boone County's GIS department uses everything from census data to recorded surveys and aerial photos to create a graphical representation of the county.
+WHAT IS GIS?
+(Geographic Information Systems) is a collection of computer hardware, software, and geographic data for capturing, managing, analyzing, and displaying all forms of geographically referenced information.
+The Boone County Assessor and Auditor started development of the GIS in 1999.
+It was originally installed on three computers.
+Since that time it has expanded to be used by most County departments.Boone County's GIS department uses everything from census data to recorded surveys and aerial photos to create a graphical representation of the county.
 These representations give the County a better idea of conditions and increase the speed and integrity of decisions.
 For more information about GIS, visit the National Geographic Society's GIS page.

-Boone County GIS data and maps are provided “as is” with no expressed or implied warranty of accuracy, correctness, or completeness.
+DISCLAIMER: Boone County GIS data and maps are provided “as is” with no expressed or implied warranty of accuracy, correctness, or completeness.
 Data and maps do not replace or modify land surveys, deeds, and/or other legal instruments defining land ownership or use.
 Boone County disclaims all liability arising out of the use or misuse of this information for any purpose.